withfig/oh-my-fig/README.md

 # Oh My Fig

-An incredibly fast, simple, and opionated plugin by the [Fig](https://fig.io?ref=github) to make editing in the terminal feel more natural
+An incredibly fast, simple, and opionated plugin by the [Fig](https://fig.io?ref=github) team to make editing in the terminal feel more natural

 ### What we do